 - Light rail transit connects the 2 main teaching sites (University and Royal Alexandra Hospitals)

 Want to arrange an elective with our program?
-Please click here.
+Please click here for postgraduate electives.
+For medical students, please click here.

 For further information on the program please see the CaRMS website.